ieb/UltrasonicAntifouling/README.md

 On boot the battery state and any fault status is reported.
 The fault must be fixed before the unit will power up, on boot.
 After boot the unit will continue to function but will report the fault on every cycle.

+* Slow on off. - Normal operation state changes each time the ultrasound is switched on.
+* 2 flasses power supply > 13.6v, ultrasound will operate at lower power consumption.
+* 3 flasses power supply > 12.0v, ultrasound off
 * 4 flashes means supply voltage is too high > 15v, the unit will not run
 * 5 flashes means the initial slow charge failed to reach > 10.5v
 * 6 flashes means the charge failed to sabalise at less than 2V below the supply voltage, probably a failed mosfet.
 * 7 flashes means supply is turned off.
+* 8 flashes means supply is on but too low to start loadswitch.
 * 10 flashes means supply is turned off due to overtemp